Excel NORMSINV (Table of Contents)

 - To get the bell curve, we have to add a 0.1 to standard deviation increment where the data is shown below.

-- Drag the values to get more values until we get the positive values to get a left curve.
+- Drag the values to get more ones until we get the positive ones to get a left curve.

-- To get the Right curve, we have to apply the formula as =mean-standard deviation * 3 so that we will get the exact curves.
+- We must apply the formula as =mean-standard deviation * 3 to get the exact curves to get the right curve.

 - After using the formula, the result is shown below.